This article was last updated on Wednesday, May 13, 2020 at 7:00pm.

-Making the decision to start trying for kids can be tricky no matter when you’re thinking about it.
+Making the decision to start trying to conceive can be tricky no matter when you’re thinking about it.
 In light of the current coronavirus outbreak, though, it’s understandable that you might feel even more stressed out about these decisions — especially given how little we know about COVID-19’s impact on pregnancy and infants.

 Factors to consider when thinking about getting pregnant and the coronavirus